 #3 In copywriting, ultra-specific messaging beats generic inclusivity.

 Marketing goes hand-in-hand with psychology.
-And, as I see it, there’s only one way we can make our marketing resonate deeply with our audiences.
+And there’s really only one way to make our marketing resonate deeply with an audience.
 It’s by understanding their customer journey and pushing psychological triggers to stimulate an emotional response.

 Don’t fear people won’t get it; we’re all wired to make everything about ourselves.
 It’s human nature!

-#4 Being consistent is more effective than trying to get the perfect timing.
+#4 Being consistent is more effective than chasing perfect timing.

 #5 What’s a hot trend today might be passé tomorrow.

-We should never, ever, ever base our marketing solely on trending topics and viral formats.
+We should never, ever base our marketing solely on trending topics or viral formats.
 Trends are fun, fresh, and cool while they last.
-But just like there is nothing iconic about those who change their entire sense of fashion to match whatever is in vogue today… No one will ever remember how “cool” our brand was for the week a particular trend lasted.
+But just like there’s nothing iconic about people who change their entire sense of fashion to match whatever’s “in” today…

-It’s safer — and smarter — to focus our efforts on developing a long-term strategy.
-And if a particular trend comes and aligns with our strategy and brand identity, by all means, let’s leverage that extra push.
+It’s safer (and smarter) to focus on building a long-term strategy.
+If a trend aligns with your strategy and brand identity, by all means, ride that wave.
+But don’t make trend-following your default creative decision.

-#6 Marketing is like chess, you better play it like if you were at war.
+#6 Marketing is like chess; you better play it like you’re at war.

-It’s easy to focus on how we’ll execute our marketing, but sometimes forget the why.
-This is specially important because the options seem limitless most times.
-But limitless is distracting, and exhausting.
-We don’t want to fight every battle, but choose the most rewarding ones.
-Then, cherry-pick tactics that’ll win those battles with the least amount of loses.
+It’s easy to focus on how we’ll execute our marketing but sometimes forget the why.
+This is especially important because the options seem limitless most times.
+But limitless is distracting… and exhausting.

 To identify which “battles” are worth fighting for, you can use the Pareto principle and its 80-20 rule.